-Committees and 2017 Meetings 2017 Members Purpose, Authority and Responsibilities AUDIT Meetings: 10 - Jennifer Li (Chair) - Werner Geissler - Jun Makihara - Lucio A. Noto - Stephen M. Wolf Purpose: to assist the Board in its oversight of: the integrity of the financial statements and financial reporting processes and systems of internal control; the qualifications, independence and performance of the independent auditors; the internal audit function; and the Company's compliance with legal and regulatory requirements.
-Authority and Responsibilities: sole authority for appointing, compensating, retaining and overseeing the work of the independent auditors; evaluate the internal audit function; evaluate the compliance function; oversee cybersecurity risk assessment and management; review financial risk assessment and management; oversee the risk management of excessive or discriminatory taxation; oversee the risk management of julicial and regulatory disregard for the rule of law; and establish "whistleblower" procedures and review claims of improper conduct.
-COMPENSATION AND LEADERSHIP DEVELOPMENT Meetings: 5 - Werner Geissler (Chair) - Harold Brown - Lucio A. Noto - Robert B. Polet - Stephen M. Wolf Purpose: discharge the Board's responsibilities relating to executive compensation; produce a report for inclusion in the proxy statement; and review succession plans for the CEO and other senior executives.
-Authority and Responsibilities: review and approve the Company's overall compensation philosophy and design; review and approve corporate goals and objectives relevant to the compensation of the CEO, evaluate his performance and determine and approve his compensation; review and approve the compensation of all executive officers; recommend to the Board compensation plans and administer and make awards under such plans and review the cumulative effect of its actions; monitor compliance by executives with our share ownership requirements; review and assist with the development of executive succession plans, evaluate and make recommendations to the Board regarding potential CEO candidates and evaluate and approve candidates to fill other senior executive positions; oversee the management, particularly with respect to diversity and inclusion and talent development throughout the organization; review and discuss with management proposed disclosures regarding executive compensation matters; and recommend to the Board whether the Compensation Discussion and Analysis should be accepted for inclusion in the proxy statement and annual report.
-FINANCE Meetings: 4 Jun Makihara (Chair) Harold Brown Massimo Ferragamo Werner Geissler Jennifer Li Sergio Marchionne Kalpana Morparia Lucio A. Noto Frederik Paulsen Robert B. Polet Stephen M. Wolf Purpose, Authority and Responsibilities: monitor the Company's financial performance and condition; oversee sources and uses of cash flow and capital structure; advise the Board on dividends, share repurchases and other financial matters; advise the Board on the Company's long-term financing plans, short-term financing plans and credit facilities; oversee the management of the Company's cash management function; oversee the management of the Company's pension plans, including funded status and performance; oversee the management of the Company's investor relations and stock market performance; oversee the management of the risks to the Company's competitive position; oversee the management of the risks to the Company's pricing strategies; and
+BOARD OPER RATIONS AND GOVER RNANCE Committees and 2018 Meetings Current Members Purpose, Authority and Responsibilities AUDIT Meetings: 8 - Jennifer Li (Chair) - Massimo Ferragamo - Werner Geissler - Jun Makihara - Lucio A. Noto - Stephen M. Wolf Purpose: to assist the Board in its oversight of: the integrity of the financial statements and financial reporting processes and systems of internal control; the qualifications, independence and performance of the independent auditors; the internal audit function; and the Company's compliance with legal and regulatory requirements.
+Authority and Responsibilities: sole authority for appointing, compensating, retaining and overseeing the work of the independent auditors; evaluate the internal audit function; evaluate the compliance function; review financial risk assessment and management; oversee cybersecurity risk assessment and management and compliance with privacy regulation; oversee the risk management of excessive or discriminatory taxation; oversee the risk management of illicit trade; oversee the risk management of manufacturing and supply chain disruption; oversee the risk management of climate change, pandemics and natural disasters; oversee the management of the risk that credibility and reputational issues may stand in the way of promoting the benefits of RRPs as a necessary pillar of tobacco control and impair their commercial success; oversee the risk management of judicial and regulatory disregard for the rule of law; and establish "whistleblower" procedures and review claims of improper conduct.
+COMPENSATION AND LEADERSHIP DEVELOPMENT Meetings: 5 - Werner Geissler (Chair) - Lisa A. Hook - Lucio A. Noto - Robert B. Polet - Stephen M. Wolf Purpose: discharge the Board's responsibilities relating to executive compensation; produce a report for inclusion in the proxy statement; and review succession plans for the CEO and other senior executives.
+Authority and Responsibilities: review and approve the Company's overall compensation philosophy and design; review and approve corporate goals and objectives relevant to the compensation of the CEO, evaluate his performance and determine and approve his compensation; review and approve the compensation of all executive officers; recommend to the Board compensation plans and administer and make awards under such plans and review the cumulative effect of its actions; monitor compliance by executives with our share ownership requirements; review and assist with the development of executive succession plans, evaluate and make recommendations to the Board regarding potential CEO candidates and evaluate and approve candidates to fill other senior executive positions; oversee the management of risks related to compensation design and payout; oversee the management of the risk that the Company is unable to attract and retain the necessary talent with the right degree of diversity, experience and skills to achieve its ongoing business transformation; review and discuss with management proposed disclosures regarding executive compensation matters; and recommend to the Board whether the Compensation Discussion and Analysis should be accepted for inclusion in the proxy statement and annual report.